-In order for the continent to be retaken for the Kingdom of Christ, it must be re-evangelised, and it cannot be re-evangelised until it is first re-colonised.
+In order for the continent to be retaken for the Kingdom of Christ, it must be re-evangelized, and it cannot be re-evangelized until it is first re-colonized.
 That’s how we Catholics have to start looking at things.
 We cannot rely on our separated Protestant brethren to help us any more.
 Too many of them are waiting for the mythical “Rapture” to take them away, so they don’t have to deal with the responsibility of fixing the mess we have here.
 We can no longer rely on our Catholic leadership to guide us.
 Too many of them are embroiled in sexual-abuse scandals caused by homosexual predation of teenage boys among their clerical ranks.
-Too many more are still enamoured by the cultural Marxism of “liberation theology” and the “seamless garment” of social justice.
+Too many more are still enamored by the cultural Marxism of “liberation theology” and the “seamless garment” of social justice.
 Still, too many more are content to let retro-1970s Baby-Boomers run their offices of liturgy, vocations, education and evangelisation.
 Meanwhile, nearly all of them are dealing with the managed-decline of their dioceses, merging parishes and selling off old properties, as the U.S. Catholic Church begins its nationwide downsizing project.
 Only a handful of Catholic bishops in Anglo-America have the courage to step up to the plate and do something about the real problem.
 The real problem is a wholesale abandonment of the traditional Catholic faith by Church leadership over the last 50 years.
 This handful of bishops is trying to restore what was lost among those few Catholics who are willing to retake it, while managing the decline of those who won’t.
 So a faithful and good Catholic bishop in Anglo-America today looks like this.
 On the one hand, he’s working to restore the traditional faith that was lost 50 years ago.
 Then on the other hand, he’s managing the decline of those in his diocese who are unwilling to do what is necessary to reclaim the faith.
 So which hand do you want to be on?
 Young, faithful and traditional Catholics not only have to relocate themselves to those dioceses where the option exists, but they also have to plug themselves into the specific parishes were the traditional renewal of the Church is taking place.

 So how do we do this?
 It’s not easy but it is simple.
 You see, the foundation of the emerging, traditional, and renewed Catholic Church has already been built.
 The framework is in place.
 The skeleton, if you will, has already been fitted together.
 All that is needed is for young, traditional Catholics to come and build upon what has already been provided.